Stratus3D/dotfiles/README.md

 2. (OSX only) Configure iTerm2 to use the custom profile stored in the dotfiles directory.
 In the iTerm2 preferences window click the "browse" button and navigate to `~/dotfiles/iterm2_profile/` and select the plist file.

+## Configuration

+Configurations for all the tools are need are checked into this repository.
+All the dotfiles are symlinked with to my home directory with the [scripts/makesymlinks.sh](scripts/makesymlinks.sh) script.

 ## Software

 This is software that I need for my day-to-day programming work.
 I try to keep this list updated with the latest software I am using.
 This allows me to quickly setup new development machines.
-I am developing a script named checkenv.sh that will verify everything is setup properly.

 ### Tools